ENEM 603: Random Signals Analysis

 Course Schedule

-6, 03/03 Lecture 4 Discrete Random Variables: Notion of a Random Variable, Probability Mass Functions (PMF), Expected Value, Moments, Important Discrete Random Variables, Generation of Discrete Random Variables
+6 — 03/03 Lecture 4 Discrete Random Variables: Notion of a Random Variable, Probability Mass Functions (PMF), Expected Value, Moments, Important Discrete Random Variables, Generation of Discrete Random Variable 3

-13, 04/21 Lecture 10 Stochastic Processes: Basic concepts, Covariance, correlation, and stationarity, Gaussian processes and Brownian motion, Poisson and related processes, Power spectral density, Stochastic processes and linear systems (chap 9)
+15 — 05/05 Lecture 9 Stochastic Processes: Basic concepts, Covariance, correlation, and stationarity, Gaussian processes and Brownian motion, Poisson and related processes, Power spectral density, Stochastic processes and linear systems 9

 Last day of class is May 9, 2025.